SPH Policy, SPH Plan, and Staff Requirements

 Ambulatory Departments

-Ambulatory departments will no longer be required to maintain a SPH dept plan but it is still recommended, especially for departments at risk for patient handling incidents.
+Ambulatory departments are no longer required to maintain a department-specific SPH plan; however, it is strongly recommended, particularly for departments at higher risk for patient handling incidents.

 Cal-OSHA Safe Patient Handling Regulation